TomasVotruba/tomasvotruba.com/source/_posts/2016-04-30-decouple-your-doctrine-filters.md

 If you don't know Doctrine Filters, [KnpUniversity](https://knpuniversity.com/) has very nice, short and funny tutorial about them.
 [Go check it](https://knpuniversity.com/screencast/doctrine-queries/filters), I'll wait here...

+> Are you busy and smart?
+Just check [slides 13 to 31](http://www.slideshare.net/rosstuck/extending-doctrine-2-for-your-domain-model-13257781/13) from [@RossTuck](https://twitter.com/rosstuck).

 So now you know, that to enable filter in Symfony you have to:

 1. register them manually under DoctrineBundle configuration (in one global config file `app/config/config.yml`)